 - A forum on language teaching in high schools will be organised by the students.
-Each student's contribution will be graded. - Each student's contribution will be graded.
-A written test on some aspect of teaching theory - Students will prepare a lesson for high school students using a previously unknown document.
+Each student's contribution will be graded. - A written test on some aspect of teaching theory - Students will prepare a lesson for high school students using a previously unknown document.